Henrik Cronqvist: Early life and education

 After high school, Cronqvist completed his military service at the Scania Wing (F 10).
 He received an M.S. in business and economics in 1997 and an Ekonomie Licentiat in finance in 1999 from Stockholm School of Economics, where he received the award for Most Outstanding Master's Thesis in Finance.

 Under the guidance of his advisor Richard H. Thaler, Cronqvist completed his dissertation on "Advertising and Portfolio Choice."
-During his Ph.D. studies, Cronqvist received a fellowship from the Sweden-America Foundation, Marcus Wallenberg's scholarship for Ph.D. studies in finance in the U.S., and a research grants from Torsten och Ragnar Söderberg Foundations and Center for Research in Securities Prices (CRSP), and travel grants from the American Finance Association and the Russell Sage Foundation.
+During his Ph.D. studies, Cronqvist received a fellowship from the Sweden-America Foundation, Marcus Wallenberg's scholarship for Ph.D. studies in finance in the U.S., and a research grants from Torsten och Ragnar Söderberg Foundations and the Center for Research in Security Prices, and travel grants from the American Finance Association and the Russell Sage Foundation.

 Career

 In 2004, Cronqvist joined Fisher College of Business at Ohio State University as an assistant professor of finance.
 In 2007, he received the Fisher College of Business Pace Setter Award for Excellence in Research, the college's highest research award.
 In 2008, he joined Claremont McKenna College, Robert Day School of Economics and Finance.
 He was promoted to associate professor in 2010, and held the McMahon Family Chair in Corporate Finance and was a George R. Roberts Fellow.

 In 2013, Cronqvist joined China Europe International Business School (CEIBS) as professor of finance and held the Zhongkun Group Chair.
 In 2014, he received the CEIBS Research Excellence Award.

-Cronqvist has held several visiting professorships, including at Yale University, University of California Irvine, Shanghai Advanced Institute of Finance, and Ludwig Maximilian University of Munich.
+Cronqvist has held several visiting professorships, including at Yale University, University of California Irvine, Shanghai Advanced Institute of Finance, and LMU Munich.

 Cronqvist is currently associate editor of The Review of Financial Studies.
 He has led executive education programs in the United States, Asia, and Latin America, and is involved in consulting with corporations, investment firms, banks, and law firms.